STATE INDIAN MUSEUM

 1972 – the museum store opened

-1978 – the first Gathering of Honored Elders took place on the grounds (2018 marks the 41st)
+1978 – the first Gathering of Honored Elders took place on the grounds (2019 marked the 42nd)

 1984 to 1985 – the museum closed for major renovations; reopened with new exhibits, air conditioner and humidifier